zavdr/Tutoroo/README.md

 ## 🚀 Overview

-Learning is often isolating — many students struggle alone, unsure if they’re on the right track or even asking the right questions. **Tutoroo** changes that.
+Learning is often isolating, many students struggle alone, unsure if they’re on the right track or even asking the right questions. **Tutoroo** changes that.
 It’s not just another chatbot or tutoring app.
 Instead, it behaves like a *co-student* who learns beside you — asking curious questions, nudging you to explain your thinking, and then seamlessly transforming into a tutor the moment you say **"help"**.

 By combining voice, vision, and machine learning, Tutoroo makes studying feel like a shared conversation — human, dynamic, and deeply engaging.